Chainsaw Man: Plot

-Asa Mitaka, a socially withdrawn high school student, forms a contract with the War Devil Yoru after she is killed by a classmate who made a contract with the Justice Devil.
-Now a Fiend with Yoru inhabiting her body, Asa seeks to break their pact and regain control, while Yoru secretly plans to use their bond to revive the Nuclear Weapons Devil.
-Meanwhile, Denji balances his life as a student and Chainsaw Man while caring for Nayuta, the reincarnated Control Devil.
-His attempts to reveal his identity are thwarted by government operative Hirofumi Yoshida, who arranges a meeting between Asa and Denji—one she dismisses.
-Tensions rise when a Chainsaw Man impostor murders Asa's friend Yuko.
+Asa Mitaka, a socially withdrawn high school student, forms a contract with the War Devil, Yoru, after being killed by a classmate who made a contract with the Justice Devil.
+Now a Fiend with Yoru inhabiting her body, Asa seeks to break their pact, while Yoru secretly plans to revive the Nuclear Weapons Devil and seek revenge against Chainsaw Man for her near-destruction.
+Meanwhile, Denji balances his life as a student and as Chainsaw Man while caring for Nayuta.
+Fami, a girl claiming to be the Famine Devil, manipulates events to delay the Death Devil's arrival.
+After Barem Bridge—the second-in-command of the cult-like project Chainsaw Man Church, secretly controlled by Fami—destroys Denji's home and kills his pets, Nayuta seemingly sacrifices herself.
+Denji is imprisoned and harvested for parts before being rescued by Asa, Yoru, and Fami.